oracle/graal/docs/reference-manual/native-image/ARM64.md

 # Native Image ARM64 Support

-As of version 21.0, GraalVM distributions for Linux version 7.6 or higher on ARM 64-bit system are available.
+As of version 21.0, GraalVM distributions for Linux on ARM 64-bit system are available.
 Unless explicitly noted within the [limitations](#Limitations), all Native Image features should work on this architecture.

 ## Limitations